vagison/job-finder/README.md

 More platform integrations coming soon!

 # Pre-installation Setup
-1. Create a Telegram Bot via the Telegram app, following the instructions provided in the video link.
+1. Create a Telegram Bot via the Telegram app, following the instructions provided in the video link: https://youtu.be/aNmRNjME6mE.
 Obtain the token necessary for integration with the application.
-The obtained token should be placed in the .env file under the variable TELEGRAM_BOT_API_TOKEN.
+The obtained token should be placed in the .env file under the variable `TELEGRAM_BOT_API_TOKEN`.
-Link to the video: ```https://youtu.be/aNmRNjME6mE```
 2. Create a MongoDB cluster to serve as the database.
 In the .env file, assign the variables listed in .env.dist with your credentials.

 # Installation